 Communication Fellow applications are now open for Spring 2023.
 MIT EECS-affiliated PhD students and postdocs who will be at MIT through Spring 2024 are invited to apply.
 This position is ideal for those who are interested in improving their own communication skills and helping others do the same.
-Submit your application here by Monday, February 13, 11:59 P.M.
-Eastern time.
+Submit your application here.
 You can preview this pdf version of the 2023 EECS Communication Lab Fellow Application.

 The Communication Fellows are a team of PhD students and postdocs from across EECS who serve as communication coaches in the department.
 Each Fellow typically contributes 3-5 hours/week towards Comm Lab related activities.
 Fellows have 3 primary responsibilities:

 - provide 1-on-1 coaching appointments for technical communication tasks (papers, talks, grad school applications, etc.)

 - participate in running communication-related workshops, developing content for the EECS Comm Lab website, or other short or long-term Comm Lab projects designed to meet communication needs of the department

 - participate in team meetings and brainstorming about potential projects and ideas for the Comm Lab

 While participating in the program, Fellows receive:

 - extensive hands-on training in communication and coaching skills (one 2 hour session every 1-2 months over the first year in the program)

 - access to exclusive professional development events and 1-on-1 mentorship from the Comm Lab manager

 - the opportunity to earn up to $3000/year